Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Blackwater National Wildlife Refuge

-One of the best places to spot a bald eagle, and an important part of American history
+One of the best places to spot a bald eagle and an important part of American history.

-View from the Blackwater National Wildlife Refuge
+Alexandria and her husband kayaking in the Blackwater National Wildlife Refuge

-Distance from Washington DC: 2 hours | 📍 Google Maps
+🗺️ Distance from Washington DC: 2 hours | 📍 Google Maps

 Blackwater National Wildlife Refuge sits on an offshoot of the Chesapeake Bay, just a couple hours from DC.
 It was founded in 1933 as a protected area for over 250 migratory bird species that frequent the Blackwater River area.